 What are the Effects of Bath Salts Abuse?

 Someone abusing bath salts may exhibit the following drug effects and symptoms:

 Hallucinations and excited delirium

 Increased blood pressure

-While the “high” typically lasts two to four hours, the physical effects can last much longer.
-Depending on how the addict uses the drug, other signs may exist.
-Injections can leave scarring on the arms, hands of feet, while snorting bath salts can lead to a runny or bloody nose.
+While the “high” typically lasts 2 to 4 hours, the physical effects can last much longer.
+In addition, bath salts impact a person based on how they use the drug.
+For example, injections can leave scars on the arms, hands, or feet, while, in contrast snorting bath salts can lead to a runny or bloody nose.